 The primary objective was that New Haven Promise was not designed to lavish limitless resources on students unlikely to succeed.
 Instead the gambit was that an incentive program would motivate students and parents, who recognizing the opportunity, would change behaviors to ensure the completion of the requirements.

-The following nine years have proven that a fiscally responsible approach could pay huge dividends for the city while not encouraging future loan debt for those unlikely to graduate, and thus, unlikely to afford the subsequent bills.
+The following ten years have proven that a fiscally responsible approach could pay huge dividends for the city while not encouraging future loan debt for those unlikely to graduate, and thus, unlikely to afford the subsequent bills.

 New Haven Promise has seen its qualifier roster grow from 140 to nearly 400 in that time.
 It has helped the enrollment in New Haven public schools — which had been mired in a downward trend for years — expand to a 50-year high.

 Over 70 percent of the funded scholars come from households with incomes of less than $60,000 a year (nearly 40 percent from households under $30,000), while 90 percent of the qualifiers are Black, Indigenous and People of Color.
 The program has exponentially improved the chances of DACA students to attend college altogether and allowed new choices for the high performers.
 And the first four cohorts have proven that the students were up for the challenge as two-thirds of those who enrolled in a four-year college (even for just a semester) earned a bachelor’s degree.

 Promise has also been working with local organizations and businesses to generate an internship and jobs pipeline as a return on the investment.
 Hundreds of Promise scholars have been placed in paid, career-focused internships in the summers and many of those who have graduated are leveraging their experience into landing full-time positions.